 For all players who don’t know which cards to cut from their draft decks – here comes Yorion!
 What about playing 60 cards in draft?
-It’s worth it when the reward is guaranteed 4/5 flyer on turn 5.
+It’s worth it when the reward is a guaranteed 4/5 flyer on turn 5.
 With upside!

-In a 60 card draft deck you’ll probably want 25-26 lands.
+In a 60 card draft deck, you’ll probably want 25-26 lands.
 Let’s say you went with 26.
 That means you need 34 non-land cards.
 So you’re basically playing 11 extra cards you wouldn’t otherwise.

 This set is especially friendly towards Yorion, because of cycling.
 You can play off-color cards with generic cycling costs, to get enough playables.
 We go into more details about Yorion draft here.